oroinc/documentation/backend/entities/migration.rst

 - **force** - Causes the generated by migrations SQL statements to be physically executed against your database;
 - **dry-run** - Outputs list of migrations without applying them;
 - **show-queries** - Outputs list of database queries for each migration file;
-- **bundles** - A list of bundles to load data from.
-If option is not set, migrations are taken from all bundles;
+- **bundles** - A list of bundles from which to load data.
+If the option is not set, migrations are taken from all bundles;
 - **exclude** - A list of bundle names where migrations should be skipped.

 Examples of Database Structure Migrations